 The PreStop hook does not support returning values, and any logic added to the hook to return values is ineffective.

 When a function returns responses, Function Compute freezes the function instance.
-At this point, you cannot assume that all asynchronous processes, threads, and coroutines are successfully executed, nor can you expect the asynchronous logs to be updated.
+You cannot assume that all asynchronous processes, threads, and coroutines are successfully executed when responses are returned.
+You cannot assume that asynchronous logs are refreshed either.

 Billing

-You are not charged for the number of times the lifecycle hooks are executed.
-All billable items involved during lifecycle hook invocations are billed in the same manner as regular invocations.
+You are not charged for the number of invocations for instance lifecycle hooks.
+Other billable items are the same as regular invocations.
 The following figure shows the billing durations.
-For more information about billing, see Billing overview.
+For more information about billing methods, see Billing overview.

 Function creation is completed.
 For more information, see Create a function.